 They are also great for:

-- crumbling up and sprinkling on yogurt or ice cream
+- using as graham crackers crumbs on yogurt or ice cream

 - crumbling on top of a smoothie for a nice bit of crunch